Hope, then heartbreak: 5yo trapped for days pulled out of well, but did not survive

 Lead rescuer Abdelhabi Temrani told Al Oula television the diameter of the well was less than 45cm.

-The drama has sparked an outpouring of sympathy online; the Arabic hashtag #SaveRayan has gone viral across North Africa and people following the rescue worldwide via social media.
+The drama sparked an outpouring of sympathy online; the Arabic hashtag #SaveRayan went viral across North Africa and people followed the rescue worldwide via social media.